 Community Case Management

-Community case management (CCM) is a strategy recommended by WHO and UNICEF to promote timely detection and treatment of the three major diseases affecting children under five: pneumonia, diarrhea, and malaria.
+Community case management (CCM) is a strategy recommended by WHO and UNICEF to promote the timely detection and treatment of the three major diseases affecting children under five: pneumonia, diarrhea, and malaria.
 As the name implies, CCM involves individuals from the community, known as health extension workers, in case management activities.
-These health extension workers undergo an intense training course which allows them to effectively manage common health conditions under close supervision from peers or personnel from a health facility.
+These health extension workers undergo an intense training course that allows them to effectively manage common health conditions under close supervision from peers or personnel from a health facility.